 Fritters are deep-fried pull-apart style cakes of dough.
 The shaping process seems like it would be complicated, but there’s really no precise technique required.
 I’ll get to that in a minute.
 Apple fritters are the most common variety, but there’s also blueberry fritters, banana fritters, and even shrimp and clam fritters!
 After frying, the sweet varieties are usually dusted with sugar or dunked into glaze.

-The term “fritters” can also refer to little savory cakes such as corn fritters or zucchini fritters.
+The term “fritters” can also refer to little savory cakes such as zucchini fritters, corn fritters, or these zucchini sweet potato fritters.
 Today we’re talking about doughnut-variety fritters, a warm breakfast indulgence popular at doughnut shops.
 They’re VERY good.
 (Obviously!)

 Use My Favorite Yeasted Doughnut Dough

 To start, let’s revisit my favorite doughnut dough.
 This is a rich, buttery dough that requires yeast for its rise.
 Don’t be nervous, this is actually a very straightforward dough recipe.
 Let’s walk through each ingredient:

 - Yeast: Start with quality yeast.
 Like usual, I use Platinum Yeast from Red Star.
 Platinum Yeast from Red Star is an instant yeast that builds a stronger, taller, more voluminous dough.
 (Here are all the advantages of using Platinum Yeast!)
 If you don’t have Platinum Yeast, Red Star Active Dry or Quick Rise Yeast works too.
 Review my Baking with Yeast Guide before getting started if you need a little refresher.

 - Sugar: I increased the sugar from my glazed doughnuts recipe.
 I found that the fritter-style doughnut required a little more sugar in the dough.